LoopKit/loopdocs/docs/faqs/app-translation.md

 ### Volunteer to Translate

 To volunteer, join [Loop zulipchat](https://loop.zulipchat.com/) and send a direct message to Marion Barker with your email address and the language(s) you can translate.
 Indicate whether you need access to the new repositories (*crowdin*) in addition to the Loop repositories.
 You will get an invitation to join the Loop *lokalise* project.
-You do not need to start a new project, start a free trial or sign up for anything special; just join the project you are invited to.
+You do not need to start a new *lokalise* project.
+Do not start a free *lokalise* trial or sign up for anything special; just join the project you are invited to.

 > If you are using the *Trio* or *iAPS* app instead of the *Loop* app, you can still assist with Pump, CGM and Tidepool module localization through *Loop* *lokalise*.
 Some repositories from *Loop* are used by [*Trio* and *iAPS*](#what-about-other-ios-apps).